twio142/treemux/docs/options.md

 Customize `tmux-side-nvim-tree` by placing options in `.tmux.conf` and reloading Tmux environment.

-> Can I change the refresh rate? (default: 0.5)
+> Can I change the refresh rate? (default: 0.5, 2, 5)

-    set -g @sidenvimtree-refresh-interval '0.1'
+    set -g @sidenvimtree-refresh-interval 0.1					# the focus is on the main pane or the side Nvim-Tree. set -g @sidenvimtree-refresh-interval-inactive-pane 1		# the focus is not on the pane but you're still in the same window. set -g @sidenvimtree-refresh-interval-inactive-window 3		# you left the window.

 > Can I have the sidebar on the right?